*Last updated 7/10/19

 Here's a quick checklist.

 Have a back up clinician in place.
 Talk to a trusted colleague and ask them if they can handle crisis while you are gone.
-I have a couple people in my professional will that I use.
+We recommend having a professional will for this and to also have the contact information in your informed consent.

 Turn on your vacation responder for your email.
 Let people know when you will return their email and give them the contact details of your coverage person.